OpenNebula/docs/source/management_and_operations/edge_cluster_management/cluster_operations.rst

 Running Modes
 ================================================================================

 The ``oneprovision`` tool is ready to deal with common problems during execution.
 It's able to retry some actions or clean up an incomplete provision.
-Depending on where and how the tool is used, it offers 2 running modes:
+Depending on where and how the tool is used, it offers two running modes:

 * **interactive** (default).
-If the unexpected condition appears, the user is asked how to continue.
+If an unexpected condition appears, the user is asked how to continue.
 * **batch** (``--batch``).
 It's expected to be run from scripts.
-No questions are asked, and the tool tries to deal automatically with the problem according to the failover method specified as a command line parameter:
+No questions are asked and the tool tries to deal automatically with the problem according to the failover method specified as a command line parameter: